odrans/S3COM/README.md

 Satellite Simulator and Sandbox for Cloud Observation and Modelling (S3COM)
 ================================================================================

 S3COM is a satellite simulator and retrieval sandbox tool for cloud studies.
-It simulates satellite observations and provide consistent cloud products based on high-resolution modelling outputs.
+It provides satellite observations and cloud products based on high-resolution modelling outputs.

-The goals of S3COM are mainly to:
+The main goals of S3COM are:
-- provide realistic satellite measurements consistent with model outputs
+- providing realistic satellite measurements consistent with model outputs
-- compute the sensitivity of radiative quantities to atmospheric and cloud parameters
+- computing the sensitivity of radiative quantities to cloud parameters
-- evaluate and improve retrieval algorithm using high resolution model simulations
+- evaluating and improving retrieval algorithms using output fields from high-resolution models

 How to use
 ----------

-g-- Section in progress
+- Section in progress

-Environment on DKRZ/Levante:
-module purge && module load intel-oneapi-compilers/2022.0.1-gcc-11.2.0 openmpi/4.1.2-intel-2021.5.0 netcdf-fortran/4.5.3-openmpi-4.1.2-intel-2021.5.0 netcdf-c/4.8.1-openmpi-4.1.2-intel-2021.5.0 hdf5/1.12.1-openmpi-4.1.2-intel-2021.5.0
+Environment on DKRZ/Levante: module purge && module load intel-oneapi-compilers/2022.0.1-gcc-11.2.0 openmpi/4.1.2-intel-2021.5.0 netcdf-fortran/4.5.3-openmpi-4.1.2-intel-2021.5.0 netcdf-c/4.8.1-openmpi-4.1.2-intel-2021.5.0 hdf5/1.12.1-openmpi-4.1.2-intel-2021.5.0

 Edit the pathnames to your input ("fname_in") and output ("fname_out") netcdf files in config.nml

 Compiling & Requirements
 ------------------------

 [RTTOV](https://nwp-saf.eumetsat.int/site/software/rttov) v13.1 is the main radiative transfer algorithm used in S3COM.
 It needs to be installed on your system and its libraries linked in the Makefile via the `RTTOV_PATH` variable.
 Please refer to the RTTOV documentation.
 S3COM has not been tested for other versions of RTTOV.
-Following RTTOV recommandations, it is advised to waive the system ressource limits: `ulimit -s unlimited`
+Following RTTOV recommendations, it is advised to raise the system stack size, e.g.: `ulimit -s unlimited`

 NetCDF4 (C and Fortran) and HDF5 libraries are required.
-It is advised to link them by editing `PATH_NCDF_C_LIB`, `PATH_NCDF_LIB`, `PATH_NCDF_INC` and `PATH_HDF5_LIB`accordingly in the Makefile.
+It is advised to link them by editing `PATH_NCDF_C_LIB`, `PATH_NCDF_LIB`, `PATH_NCDF_INC` and `PATH_HDF5_LIB` accordingly in the Makefile.

 The `basedir` variable must also be edited in the Makefile to indicate the repository where S3COM is installed.